 If you’re dealing with unsightly varicose veins (spider veins) or a more serious condition such as leg ulcers or thrombosis, you’re not alone.
 Vein abnormalities are seen in over 25 million men and women in the U.S., and the American Society of Plastic Surgeons estimates that at least half of all women are bothered by varicose or spider veins.

 The vein care specialists at the Vein Care Center of Rochester are here to help.
-Headed by Dr. Jeffrey Rhodes of Vascular Surgery Associates at Rochester General Hospital, the Vein Care Center offers the most advanced varicose vein care procedures to treat both men and women with a variety of vascular conditions, including:
+Headed by the Vascular Surgery Associates at Rochester General Hospital, the Vein Care Center offers the most advanced varicose vein care procedures to treat both men and women with a variety of vascular conditions, including:

 Under normal circumstances, the arteries carry blood from the heart to the legs, and the veins return the blood back to the heart.
 Veins contain valves that prevent the blood from flowing back down the leg.
 If these valves fail or become stretched out—a condition often seen during pregnancy—the blood backs up and puts more pressure on the valve below it, causing it to fail and allowing the blood to pool in the lower leg.
 This pooling stretches out the veins and they become varicose, which causes aching and throbbing.
 In some severe cases, this pooling of blood damages the skin around the ankle, making it itch, turn brown in color, and, if left untreated, could lead to ulceration (a wound forming at the ankle).